Home Telechron Clock Motors Online Telechron Parts Restoration FAQS Clock Troubleshooting Info Electric Clock Repair Links About Us Contact Us

 Telechron Coil Assemblies:

 The Telechron coil assembly powers the rotors via magnetic induction.
 They are self starting by way of a shaded pole affect.
 Telechron Coils are generally matched to the series of rotor they power. (ex: S, H-3 and B).
 These coils are amazingly reliable.
 I've never seem one burnt out from normal operation even after decades of use.
 The single biggest failure mechanism is the connection to the electrical cord.
-The outer layer of insulating paper on the coil is usually brittle and flexing of the power cord causes the connection to the tiny magnet wire to break off.
+The outer layer of insulating paper on the coil is usually brittle from time and heat.
+Flexing or stress from the power cord can cause the connections to the tiny coil wires to break off.

 If the coil hums, gets warm (not hot), has magnetic attraction on the iron lamination then the coil is generally electrically OK.
 Most coils measure about 600 -1000 ohms but it can vary depending on the style of the coil.
 The insulating paper on coils can be reinforced but don't use electricians tape.
 My preference is 3M © #27 Glass Cloth insulating tape.